gtheler/thesis/110-sds/sds.md

  - Docker/Kubernetes containers
  - AWS/DigitalOcean/Contabo instances

-Due to the way that FeenoX is designed and the policy separated from the mechanism, it is possible to control a running instance remotely from a separate client which can eventually run on a mobile device ([[figure @sec-caeplex-ipad,@fig-nafems-le10-caeplex])].
+Due to the way that FeenoX is designed and the policy separated from the mechanism, it is possible to control a running instance remotely from a separate client which can eventually run on a mobile device ([[figure @fig-caeplex-ipad],[figure @fig-nafems-le10-caeplex])].

 The following example illustrates how well FeenoX works as one of many links in a chain that goes from tracing a bitmap with the problem's geometry down to creating a nice figure with the results of a computation.